3 High Country Archery Mule Deer Hunting Tips + Gear List for 2024

 3. Have Solid Backup Plans

 You have to be willing to pivot on a hunt.
 Too many people hike in, the hunt doesn't go the way they envision it to, and because they didn't have a backup plan they head home early with their heads hanging down.
-Don't be that guy or gal!
+Don't be that guy or gal.
 Come into a hunt with a solid 2-3 backup plans.
 In fact, expect to pivot.
 There might be hunters that beat you to the basin you planned on being in, maybe you aren't finding deer where you have always hunted in the past, or perhaps a wildfire starts up and you have to move ranges.
 These scenarios have all happened to us at Muley Freak, so come in with solid backup plans.

 I suggest coming in with two different backup plans at least, the first being a lighter plan (simply finding another basin close by to hunt), and the second being a heavier backup plan (moving different mountain ranges altogether).